nickbabcock/jomini/README.md

 # Jomini.js

-Jomini is a javascript library that is able to parse **plaintext** save and game files from Paradox Development Studios (Europa Universalis IV, Crusader Kings III, and others)
+Jomini is a javascript library that is able to parse **plaintext** save and game files from Paradox Development Studios produced on the Clausewitz engine (Europa Universalis IV (eu4), Crusader Kings III (ck3), Hearts of Iron 4 (hoi4), Stellaris, and others)

 > Aside: it's only by happenstance that this library and Paradox's own code share the same name (this library is older by several years).